fword-dev/f-word.dev/src/episodes/3/index.md

 **Vadim Makeev:** The first one is category, for example, P element, paragraph, it listed in two categories.
 It’s flow content and palpable content.
 I’m still not sure what palpable content is and it’s not relevant in our case but the most important is that, it’s flow content.
 And its content model is phrasing content.
 Basically, content model means that you can nest phrasing content into a paragraph and category means that, paragraph could be nested into flow content context, into the element that has content model of flow.

-**Vadim Makeev:** For example, P elements content model is phrase in content.
+**Vadim Makeev:** For example, P elements content model is phrasing content.
 If you want to nest H1, you have to check the category of the H1 tag and its flow content as well and it’s also heading and it’s also palpable.
 So it’s not phrasing, so by putting H1 into P element, you will get problems, at least with validator.
 But not only that, it will jump out of P. For example, you have some text and then heading and then another part text.

 **Vadim Makeev:** So you’ll have paragraph opened and closed, then you’ll have heading element and then you’ll have the second paragraph opened and closed.
 Basically, you will have three elements on one level, instead of two elements, one and nested into the other.
 If you wrap your heading into a link and you’ll nest it into paragraph, you’ll have much worse situation.
-You’ll have some weird empty tags lying around and it might be a big problem because some parts of your interphase could become links without your intention.
+You’ll have some weird empty tags lying around and it might be a big problem because some parts of your interface could become links without your intention.

-**Vadim Makeev:** So it’s a big problem and it seems like the problem is serious enough and the way you could actually check if your elements are allowed to be mastered, is checking the actual rendering in the browser and it’s a good thing that browsers these days actually render HTML by the spec, so they do it in the same way.
+**Vadim Makeev:** So it’s a big problem and it seems like the problem is serious enough and the way you could actually check if your elements are allowed to be nested, is checking the actual rendering in the browser and it’s a good thing that browsers these days actually render HTML by the spec, so they do it in the same way.
 You can check your browser rendering, you can put your web page into HTML validator but HTML validator, apparently it’s not up to date with the actual WHATWG spec.

 **Vadim Makeev:** So in some cases, you will get some errors which are not errors, because according to spec.
-So it’s not unfortunately up to date but I think they’re getting there.e every time they introduce some updates, one day they will probably be compatible, 100% compatible with the current spec.
+So it’s not unfortunately up to date but I think they’re getting there.
+Every time they introduce some updates, one day they will probably be compatible, 100% compatible with the current spec.
 But it’s really hard to do because it’s ever green.
 It’s living standard.
 Maybe it was easier back in W3C times but since it could actually break your interface, I think there should be an easier way to check if some elements could be nested or not.

 **Vadim Makeev:** And there is one, some developer I know, he used to be a student in HTML academy.
 He built a service called, Can I Include?
 Something like, Can I use but can I include in this case?
 There are two fields and that’s it, that’s the whole interface.
 You put child tag name and you put parent tag name in the second field.
 How it works, it parses HTML specification and not every time in the browser but I think it pre-parsed.